지리산 노고단 상선암 [Wisdom-Discernment Mountain Crone-Altar Peak Upper Meditation Hermitage] in the Southwestern Cheoneun-sa Sector of Jiri-san

 Cheoneun-sa Temple up to Nogo-dan Peak, Sangseon-am [Upper Meditation Hermitage] is

 visited by few.
-However, it enjoys a high reputation for its spartan elegant simplicity and its
+However, it enjoys a high reputation for its spartan elegant simplicity, its role in

 I visited with wife Lourdes and friend Je-min on a bright day in October 2004